Synthetic ice tiles are a great way to bring the "ice" to your garage, deck, driveway, or backyard.

 You can still get the best experience while staying safely inside or in your driveway.

-Expectation: It's hard to install
+2. Expectation: It's Hard to Install

 When someone hears the comparison between artificial ice panels and laminate flooring - at least in terms of installation - some concerns come to mind.

 Reality: Synthetic ice tiles are a smooth setup

-Expectation: It's just for kids
+3. Expectation: It's just for kids

 Reality: The tiles are for any level

-Expectation: It's just skating on plastic
+4. Expectation: It's just skating on plastic

 If you've never skated on an artificial surface before, it's easy to think that it will be a low-quality experience.

 Reality: You get an amazing skating experience

-Both materials have a smooth feel when skating, with a 10-15% attenuation compared to ice.
+Both materials have a smooth feel when skating, with a 10% attenuation compared to ice.

 Of course, you need to take into consideration the type of skating.

 We will be the first to agree that nothing beats the feeling of skating on ice.

-Expectation: It’s “plastic.”
-So it won't last long.
+5. Expectation: It won't last long.

 Looking at the pictures online, it's natural to assume these “plastic” panels will end up in the trash before long.

 Reality: The tiles are built to last

 There are large synthetic ice rinks that handle hundreds of users each month, and they perform in year five just as well as they did in year one.

 Tiles do need maintenance like their natural ice counterparts but with a lot less effort.

-Expectation: It's fun to skate on
+6. Expectation: It's fun to skate on